-What you don’t know about developmental disabilities may surprise you.
-That’s why National Developmental Disabilities Awareness Month, during March, is important.
-It builds awareness about people who have developmental disabilities.
-With education comes inclusion, acceptance and compassion.
+What you don’t know about developmental disabilities may surprise you, which is why learning about them is so important.
+It builds awareness about people who have developmental disabilities, and with education comes inclusion, acceptance and compassion.

 Developmental Disabilities Are More Common Than You Think